 2. Amount of Debt -30 Percent of the Total Credit Score

 Credit cards are a type of revolving credit line in which you can charge (borrow) as much or as little as desired up to a limit.
 The more debt you have as compared to your credit line, the more of a negative effect there is on your credit score.
-Experts recommend that the amount owed should not exceed 30 percent of your credit limits.
-This 30 percent rule applies to each individual credit card as well as the overall level of debt.
+Experts recommend that the amount owed should not exceed 20 percent of your credit limits. (some say 30%).
+This 20 or 30 percent rule applies to each individual credit card as well as the overall level of debt.
 This debt to available credit ratio is called your utilization ratio.

 3. Length of Credit History -15 Percent of the Total Credit Score